Follow us on

 4. Gameplay Rules

-• Face-offs: Start of each period and after goals
+• Face-offs: Start each period and after goals.

 • Crease Rule: Offensive players cannot stand in the crease